aataraxiaa/petethedeveloper-hugo/content/post/codeCoverageXcode.md

 We will concentrate on `CityProvider.swift` (whose coverage report is expanded in the previous image), which right now has ~36% code coverage.

-This file consists of 4 public static methods, and 1 private static method.
+This file consists of 4 public static methods and 1 private static method.
 It currently has 3 corresponding tests.
 We should ideally be testing each ‘unit’ of code, so we can first start by adding a test for each for our 4 public methods.

 Once we have at least one test for each method, we run the tests again, and check our coverage;